saud-learning-services/instructions-and-other-templates/terminal-basics.md

 1. Open Finder application and navigate to `Desktop`
 2. Right click and select **New Folder**, title it **my-folder**
 3. Go to **my-folder**, right click and select **New Folder**, title it **Contents**
-4. Open textEdit application and make new empty file called `foo.txt` in **Contents**, Save
+4. Open textEdit application and make new file called `foo.txt`, write nothing and save to **Contents**
-5. In textEdit application, make another new file called `bar.txt` in **Contents**, Save
+5. In textEdit application, make another new file called `bar.txt`, write nothing and save to **Contents**
-6. Open GitHub Desktop and go through the several steps described [here](./github-project-management.md#how-to-get-projects-using-github-desktop)
+6. Open GitHub Desktop and go through the steps described [here](./github-project-management.md#how-to-get-projects-using-github-desktop)
-7. Reopen Finder and double check the contents of **my-folder**
+7. Reopen Finder and double check the contents of **my-folder** for `Contents` and the project we just cloned

 The steps above involve 3 separate applications, lots of navigating between applications and a lot of extra steps